Politics (2018 - 2020)

 NYU courses must have a POL-UA number to count toward the major.
+The only exception is Politics of Public Policy (UPADM-GP 101).
 No more than five courses (20 credits) can be accepted as transfer credit toward the major.
 NYU study away courses, as well as Advanced Placement (AP) and other advanced standing credit by examination, are treated as transfer credit for all students.

 Students may count eight points (the equivalent of two courses) from Advanced Placement (Comparative and U.S.), International Baccalaureate (Global Politics), or Advanced (A) Level (Government and Politics) examinations towards the requirements of the major.
 Up to eight points from other advanced standing examinations may be accepted after consultation with the department.
 None of these credits can substitute for any specific course or requirement in the major (such as one of the core requirements); it simply counts as generic POL-UA credit toward the major.